-One of the cabins; probably the one of the the carpenter Olav Bjaaland
+One of the cabins; probably the one of the carpenter Olav Bjaaland

 The Fram rounded the Cape of Good Hope and proceeded south-east into the Ross Sea where she anchored in the Bay of Whales on January 14, 1911.
-The Bay of Whales was the southernmost place to be reached by ship and a good hunting ground for seals and penguins - fresh meat was needed to enrich the diet and avoid skorbut, as well as to feed the 116 dogs.
-That's a lot of dogs, btw, I don't want to imagine what noise they made during the voyage; the ones in Kirkenes were loud enough in the open air.
+The Bay of Whales was the southernmost place to be reached by ship, and a good hunting ground for seals and penguins - fresh meat was needed to enrich the diet and avoid skorbut, as well as to feed the 116 dogs.
+That's a lot of dogs, btw, I don't want to imagine what noise they made during the voyage; the ones in Kirkenes were loud enough.

 Eight men would participate in the Pole expedition, the rest remained on the Fram

 .
 Amundsen had brought a pre-fabricated cabin that was now set up as main building of the base the men called Framheim